opendata-swiss/ogd-handbook-wiki/ogd-portals.md

 Date: 2015-1-1
 Slug: ogd-portals
 Authors:
-Summary:
+Summary: Basics of data portals, and discusses how open data can be shared using them around the world.
 Lang: en
 Draft: yes

-This page explains the basics of data portals, and discusses how open data can be shared using them around the world.

 ### How data is cataloged and provided through portals